operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

   verbs: [create, delete, get, list, patch, update, watch]
 ```

-##### Step 7: Controller `ServiceAccount` permissions
+##### Step 7: Installer `ServiceAccount` permissions

-The controller service account will need permissions do its job i.e. permissions to manage all resources listed under `.spec.install.permissions`.
-Therefore, it must have the following permissions:
+The installer service account needs permissions to create and manage the controller manager service accounts.
+We can specify the specific service account resource name of the cluster extension.

 ```yaml
 - apiGroups: [""]